 This form of business is used by small businesses because it is easy to start and cheap to organize.

-Businesses providing direct services, e.g., small retailers, hairdressing saloons, tailors, restaurants, etc., and professional services, e.g., doctors, lawyers, etc. depend for their success upon personal attention to customers and the personal knowledge or skill of the owner and are, therefore, generally organized as sole proprietorships.
+Sole Proprietorship examples include businesses providing direct services, e.g., small retailers, hairdressing saloons, tailors, restaurants, etc., and professional services, e.g., doctors, lawyers, etc. depend for their success upon personal attention to customers and the personal knowledge or skill of the owner.

 A sole proprietorship is basically the business arm of an individual who decides not to do business as a separate legal entity i.e company.